-Iomega's Mac Companion review
+Iomega's Mac Companion full review

 External hard drives typically do one thing only: store your data.
 The Iomega Mac Companion does a lot more than that.
 It transfers your files at great speeds, acts as a USB hub, and charges your devices, all in a beautiful looking package.